Anthony96/JWSTmorph/README.md

 # JWSTmorph

-This package, working with python3, allows to calculate morphological parameters of galaxies, namely Gini, M20, concentration, asymmetry, shape asymmetry, smoothness, maximum radius, and clumpiness.
-It is specifically designed to be applied on new JSWT NIRCAM images.
+This package, working with python3, allows to calculate morphological parameters of galaxies, namely Gini, M20, concentration, asymmetry, shape asymmetry, smoothness, maximum radius (Rmax), and clumpiness.
+It is specifically adapted to be used on multiwavelength images from JWST-NIRCAM.
-Even though it is working (it can be applied on a small sample of images simulated with MIRAGE and included in the package), it is under constant improvement.
+The code can be already used on a small sample of images simulated with MIRAGE (included in the package).
 For any problem contact me at antonello.calabro@inaf.it.

 <strong>Python packages required :</strong>